Who We Are

 Zult Inc. is a Delaware-based fintech company that operates a commercial blockchain platform for tokenizing private credit.
 They provide the underlying technology infrastructure.

-Zult.org is an independent 501(c)(3) nonprofit that focuses on the public good: conducting research, creating open-source tools, setting industry standards, and building networks that make capital access more equitable.
+Zult.org is an independent nonprofit public charity (with an application for recognition of exemption under Section 501(c)(3) of the Internal Revenue Code currently pending) that focuses on the public good: conducting research, creating open-source tools, setting industry standards, and building networks that make capital access more equitable.
 We ensure that the benefits of financial innovation reach underserved communities.

 Our work creates impact at multiple levels: